easygsea/eVITTA/easyGSEA/inc/edge_threshold_explaination.md

 runtime: shiny
 ---

-#### Use a *heigher* (more conservative) threshold if you find enriched terms are too connected with each other.
+#### Use a *heigher* (more conservative) threshold if you find the enriched gene sets are too connected with each other.
 Likewise, switch to a *lower* (more permissive) threshold if you hardly find any connections between enriched terms.

 <br/>